github/docs/content/code-security/supply-chain-security/understanding-your-software-supply-chain/about-supply-chain-security.md

 Public repositories:
 - **Dependency graph**—enabled by default and cannot be disabled.
 - **Dependency review**—enabled by default and cannot be disabled.
-- **{% data variables.product.prodname_dependabot_alerts %}**—not enabled by default. {% data variables.product.prodname_dotcom %} detects vulnerable dependencies and displays information in the dependency graph, but does not generate {% data variables.product.prodname_dependabot_alerts %} by default.
+- **{% data variables.product.prodname_dependabot_alerts %}**—not enabled by default. {% data variables.product.prodname_dotcom %} detects insecure dependencies and displays information in the dependency graph, but does not generate {% data variables.product.prodname_dependabot_alerts %} by default.
 Repository owners or people with admin access can enable {% data variables.product.prodname_dependabot_alerts %}.
   You can also enable or disable Dependabot alerts for all repositories owned by your user account or organization.
 For more information, see "[Managing security and analysis settings for your user account](/account-and-profile/setting-up-and-managing-your-personal-account-on-github/managing-personal-account-settings/managing-security-and-analysis-settings-for-your-personal-account)" or "[Managing security and analysis settings for your organization](/organizations/keeping-your-organization-secure/managing-security-settings-for-your-organization/managing-security-and-analysis-settings-for-your-organization)."

 Private repositories: